WebAssembly/component-model/design/mvp/Concurrency.md

-At an ABI level, native async in the Component Model defines for every `async`-typed function a non-blocking core function signature that can be used instead of or in addition to the existing (Preview-2-defined) synchronous core function signature.
+At an ABI level, native async in the Component Model defines for every `async`-typed function a non-blocking core function signature that can be used instead of or in addition to the existing ([WASI] 0.2) synchronous core function signature.
 This non-blocking core function signature is intended to be called or implemented by generated bindings which then map the low-level core async protocol to the languages' higher-level native concurrency features.